William Beynon: Career

-Wilson Duff has ranked the resulting thousands of pages of Barbeau-Beynon field notes, now housed at the Canadian Museum of Civilization, as "the most complete body of information on the social organization of any Indian nation".

-In 1931, Beynon was one of the four founding members of the Native Brotherhood of British Columbia, an indigenous-rights organization founded in Port Simpson.
+In 1931, Beynon was one of the four founding members of the Native Brotherhood of British Columbia, an indigenous-rights organization founded in Lax Kw'alaams.
 The Native Brotherhood was instrumental in securing the rights for Natives to vote, among many of their advocacy roles.

 From 1932 to 1939 Beynon sent the anthropologist Franz Boas approximately 250 transcribed narratives.
-These are now known as the "Beynon Manuscripts," and are housed by the American Philosophical Society in Philadelphia.
+These are known as the "Beynon Manuscripts," and are held by the Rare Book & Manuscript Library at Columbia University, New York.

-In the early 1930s Beynon facilitated the immensely productive Port Simpson fieldwork of Viola Garfield, a doctoral student of Boas.
+In the early 1930s Beynon facilitated the immensely productive Lax Kw'alaams fieldwork of Viola Garfield, a doctoral student of Boas.
 Many pages of Garfield's voluminous field notebooks are filled out in Beynon's handwriting.
 Their work was the basis of Garfield's PhD dissertation and first book.

 In 1953 Beynon worked with the anthropologist Philip Drucker, of the Smithsonian Institution.
 For Drucker, Beynon wrote his own, as yet unpublished, synthesis of the complex lineage histories of the Tsimshianic-speaking peoples.

 Beynon died in 1958 in Prince Rupert, B.C.
 He had spent most of his life earning a living in the canning and fishing industries, like many of his people.
 But he made as large and valuable a contribution to Northwest Coast ethnology as any professional anthropologist.

-His published and unpublished works continue to be an invaluable resource for the Tsimshian, Gitksan, and Nisga'a peoples.
+Legacy

+The Barbeau-Beynon Collection at the Canadian Museum of History had Beynon’s name subsequently added to acknowledge his contributions to this archive of work about the Tsimshian people.
+This collection helps Indigenous peoples of the Pacific Northwest Coast today in researching their traditional territories, land-use patterns, and oral traditions.
+Particular indigenous groups featured in this archive include the Tsimshian, Gitxsan, Wet'suwet'en, Nisga'a, Haida, Tlingit, Haisla, Kwakwakaʼwakw, Tahltan, Dakelh, and Coast Salish.

+Linguists Tonya Stebbins and Birgit Hellwig describe digitizing Beynon’s manuscripts as a potentially important tool to revitalize Sm'algya̱x, the Coast Tsimshian dialect of the Tsimshian language.

+Beynon's papers are held at the American Philosophical Society in Philadelphia.

+In February 2023, four reels of microfilm containing Beynon's work were found at Tea Creek Farm in Kitwanga, British Columbia, Canada.
+This discovery was described as a "de facto repatriation" because Tea Creek Farm is owned by Jacob Beaton, who is Tsimshian.